emilypx/appfair.github.io/index.md

 <img align="left" width="600" alt="App Fair macOS Catalog Browser App" src="assets/app-fair-app.png" />

-Apps installed with the **App Fair.app** application are created using the modern platform-native `SwiftUI` framework and built for both Intel and ARM processors, and therefore tend to run faster and use resources more efficiently than other cross-platform application frameworks.
+Apps installed through the **App Fair.app** application are created using the modern platform-native `SwiftUI` framework and built for both Intel and ARM processors, and therefore run faster and use resources more efficiently than a non-native cross-platform application framework.
 At the same time, they use modern "Sandboxing" techniques to protect your system and ensure that you are always aware of what actions the apps are permitted to take, such as reading and writing files, communicating over the internet, or accessing your camera, microphone, or other USB & bluetooth devices.

 ### Getting Started